-I feel most fortunate to be able to one day soon hang thus magnificent "story" in a prominent place where my husband and I can enjoy it every day.
+I feel most fortunate to be able to one day soon hang this magnificent "story" (Polar Bear -Dark Water 1) in a prominent place where my husband and I can enjoy it every day.
 Your creative talent is amazing and reveals your passion for the focus of your masterpieces.
 What I love about your polar bear renditions is the "story" that seems to emanate from each piece. - S.B., AL, USA

 A beautiful study and very moving approach to raise awareness of the dangers these beautiful animals (polar bears) face in an every changing environment.
 B.K.